SPS Conference Editorial Procedures for ICASSP 2025

 Please ensure that your scores are consistent with your comments.
 If you have a negative assessment of an aspect of a paper that has led you to give a low score, please articulate it in your review.
 A negative review comment such as “has been done before” or “this is well known” must, in all fairness to the authors, include appropriate justifications and relevant references.
 The authors, even if they are disappointed, would greatly appreciate your comments.

 Minor flaws or presentation issues or deviations from the paper submission guidelines can be addressed by the authors based on the review comments and should not be a reason to reject the paper.
+This year, ICASSP adopted the IEEE Conferences Template and, because of the change from past years, a number of authors encountered problems in strictly complying with the formatting requirements.
+So please disregard minor formatting issues during the review process and focus your review comments and assessment on the technical content of the paper.
+Authors will be asked to format their final submitted camera-ready versions consistently.

 When you suggest improvements in the writing, please be specific.
 If a particular passage in the text is unclear, please point it out and suggest improvements.
 However, if the whole paper or a major portion of it is poorly written, then say so; you are not expected to rewrite it for the authors.